meeree/mpn/README.md

-## Code used for Multi-Plasticity Networks.
+## Supporting code for Multi-Plasticity Networks.

 To reproduce results from the paper, see the directory "paper".